amber-lang/amber-docs/docs/getting_started/installation.md

 ## Windows support

-As windows does come with bash installed it makes no sense to support it.
-Please install WSL 2 on your windows machine and install Linux version of Amber compiler.
+As windows does not come with bash installed it makes no sense to support it.
+Please install WSL 2 on your windows machine and install Linux version of Amber compiler inside.

 # Uninstallation